MicrosoftDocs/architecture-center/docs/example-scenario/power-automate/power-automate-content.md

 - It's best to have a pre-production tenant to validate updates before you push updates and components to your production tenant.
 Since updating the central flows immediately impacts many init flows, it's important to have good-quality analysis and validation.
 When promoting to the production tenant, make sure to use environment variables for connections, so you can choose the endpoint corresponding to the target tenant.

-- Power Platform supports application life cycle management (ALM) of its components with Azure Pipelines or GitHub Actions.
+- Power Platform supports application life-cycle management (ALM) of its components with Azure Pipelines or GitHub Actions.

 ### Operations

-Use the Center of Excellence (CoE) toolkit for Power Platform to centrally manage flows and monitor them for failures.
+Use the [Center of Excellence (CoE) toolkit for Power Platform](/power-platform/guidance/coe/starter-kit) to centrally manage flows and monitor them for failures.
 The CoE toolkit also shows the Power Platform components and dependencies between components.
 You can design each flow to catch and log failures or notify someone for better supportability.

 ### Security